sweantu/crypto-cloud/apps/crypto_data/flink_jobs/iceberg_sink/README.md

 1. Make sure you have created the Kinesis Streams and you have a valid AWS session that allows you to publish to the Streams (the way of doing it depends on your setup)
 2. Run `mvn package` once, from this directory.
 This step is required to download the jar dependencies - the Kinesis connector in this case
-3. Set the environment variable `IS_LOCAL=true`.
+3. Set the environment variable `FLINK_LOCAL=true`.
 You can do from the prompt or in the run profile of the IDE
 4. Run `main.py`

 You can also run the python script directly from the command line, like `python main.py`.
 This still require running `mvn package` before.

 If you are using Virtual Environments, make sure the to select the venv as a runtime in your IDE.

-If you forget the set the environment variable `IS_LOCAL=true` or forget to run `mvn package` the application fails on start.
+If you forget the set the environment variable `FLINK_LOCAL=true` or forget to run `mvn package` the application fails on start.

 > 🚨 The application does not log or print anything.
 > If you do not see any output in the console, it does not mean the application is not running.